Emiliano Grillo: Professional career

 In his eighth career PGA Tour event and first as a member, Grillo won the season-opening Frys.com Open on the 2016 PGA Tour, after beating veteran Kevin Na in a sudden-death playoff.
 He made a 25-foot birdie putt on the 72nd hole for 3-under-par 69, which was later tied by Na.
 Grillo then missed a three-foot putt for victory on the first playoff hole, but sealed the win on the second hole with a birdie after Na ended up behind a tree and could only make bogey.
 The victory gained Grillo entry to the Masters and the 2016 PGA Championship.
 He also moved up to 36th in the Official World Golf Ranking.

 At the 2016 major tournaments, Grillo finished 12th at the Open Championship, 13th at the PGA Championship, 17th at the Masters and 54th at the U.S. Open, with score cards of 283, 274, 292 and 293.
 He was runner-up at the Japan Golf Tour's ISPS Handa Global Cup.
 He was voted 2016 PGA Tour Rookie of the Year.

+On 28 May 2023, Grillo snapped a nearly eight year winless drought by winning the Charles Schwab Challenge for his second PGA Tour victory.
+He carried a two-shot lead to the 72nd hole but his tee shot ended up in a stream and took 5 minutes before it came to a stop.
+After taking a penalty from where it entered the hazard, he made double bogey putting him into a playoff with Adam Schenk.
+Grillo and Schenk both made pars on the first playoff hole before Grillo birdied the second playoff hole to seal the victory.